reshufflehq/reshuffle-asana-connector/README.md

 #### Connector actions

 All actions are provided via the sdk.
-// See full list of actions with documentation in [Node Asana Client code](https://github.com/Asana/node-asana/tree/master/lib/resources)
-// Select a resource and see the list of actions available via the sdk.
+See full list of actions with documentation in [Node Asana Client code](https://github.com/Asana/node-asana/tree/master/lib/resources) (select a resource and see the list of actions available via the sdk action.)

-Few examples:
+A few examples:

 - Get project details
 ```typescript